How will I know when my Tribunal hearing is?

 If you would like further information about appeals, information about contacting the Mental Health Court Registry can be found here.

-Further information regarding your rights as a patient can be found here.
-This includes a video regarding your rights at the Tribunal:
+Further information regarding your rights as a patient can be found in the video below or by clicking here.

 The Mental Health Review would like to credit West Moreton Hospital and Health Service with the development and design of the video.